Chaitanya31612/DoctorzBook/README.md

 ## Challenges we ran into
+Challenges are a part of project building and we also ran into several challenges along the way but through hard work and determination we got through all and finished the project.
+Various challenges like data is not getting passed to a component, component not rendering properly, css not working properly and breaking the page or API calls not returning data properly happened and these problems got resolved through research and team work.

 ## Accomplishments that we're proud of
 We are proud that we took part in this initiative and got to know how technology can save lives if used in the right place at right time.